 The Pavilion has an onsite spa just off the Reception Villa, in a private and calm corner of the garden.
 The scent of fresh lemongrass and jasmine gently awakens your senses when you enter.
 Simple decorations of stones, dark wood and fresh lotus flowers create a peaceful environment.
 The staff are friendly, experienced masseurs who can provide a range of services including energising Khmer massage, foot reflexology, deep tissue, oil and aromatherapy massage.
 All guests are offered a 25 minute complimentary welcome massage.
 We combined this with an additional hour-long oil massage in the couple’s massage room, and were in total relaxation heaven.
 The natural oils leave skin feeling soft and smooth for days after.

-The activities and facilities at The Pavilion Hotel Phnom Penh
+The activities and facilities

 There are two pools on the grounds, the Lush Pool and the Sun Pool.
 The Sun Pool is in a more secluded area in the back of the property.
 The Lush Pool sits aside the restaurant, with trees filling the view, and flowering branches overhanging the pool.
 There is also a gym onsite with everything you need to maintain your workout routine.
 Bamboo bicycles are available to borrow.